I recently published a series of posts about giving and receiving feedback in the workplace.

 The point of feedback is to help a person or organization improve.

 And from that perspective, we should look forward to it…right?

 But a lot of times we don’t.
 Instead, feedback ends up producing a lot of anxiety in the workplace.

 Why is that?
 Well, a couple of reasons.
 When we imagine receiving feedback, what we’re picturing is usually criticism.
 That happens because we focus more on negative feedback we receive that positive feedback.
 It also happens because, when we’re angry or frustrated with someone, we don’t have many options for expressing that in the workplace because it’s not considered professional etiquette to ever be angry or frustrated or sad or any of those pesky negative emotions.
 So we bubble up those negative emotions as feedback because that’s the only avenue into which we can shoehorn the airing of grievances.

-That sets up a picture of feedback as you over on this side of the table, and your goal over there, and the person giving feedback on the opposite side of the table as your adversary, blocking the way between you and your goal of getting your perfect score or your praise or promotion or bonus money.
+That sets up a picture of feedback as you over on this side of the table [gesture toward a chair onstage, facing the left wall], and your goal over there [gesture toward the left wall], and the person giving feedback on the opposite side of the table as your adversary [sit in the other chair onstage, which is facing the first chair], blocking the way between you and your goal of getting your perfect score or your praise or promotion or bonus money.

 When we’re seeing it like this, it’s scary to get feedback, because it’s scary to hear criticism.

 And it’s scary to give feedback too.
 Because we get worried that maybe we’ll hurt someone, or maybe we’re even worried that the feedback recipient will retaliate against us.